 How to Increase Your Amazon Impressions

-Impressions measure the number of times Amazon shows shoppers your Ad, regardless of whether they clicked on it or not.
-It is one of the key metrics of Amazon Advertising and can be used to check at a glance how well an Ad is doing.
+On Amazon, the Impressions metric measures the number of times Amazon shows your ad to shoppers, regardless of whether or not they click on it.
+It’s one of the most important metrics of Amazon Advertising and can be used to evaluate how well an ad is performing at a glance.
+Increasing impressions on Amazon can help boost your product visibility to reach more customers and, eventually, make more sales.

 Ad Impressions via Sponsored Brands Ads (formerly known as Headline Search Ads)

 Amazon asks you to set certain parameters each time you create a new Ad.
-These include your bid—i.e. how much money you are willing to pay—and your keywords.
+These include your bid (i.e., how much money you are willing to pay for your ad to appear) and your keywords.
 Amazon then uses this information to generate its search results page (known as SERP) whenever someone searches for one of your selected keywords.

-Sometimes, however, two competing Ads use the same keywords.
-Amazon then has to pick which one to display.
+Oftentimes, two competing Ads use the same keywords.
+(Chances are high you aren’t the only person selling women’s shampoo on Amazon.)
+So, Amazon then has to pick which one to display.
 It chooses the winning Ad by examining a number of factors in a process known as Amazon PPC (Pay-Per-Click) auction.

 Ad Impressions via Sponsored Product Ads